 Two folios from the "Kalpasutra" illustrating King Siddhartha at Court and the Renunciation of Mahavira

 |9/01/2015||Treatment||examined for exhibition; media consolidation; splits mended|

 - Pearls on a String: Artists, Patrons, and Poets at the Great Islamic Courts.
 The Walters Art Museum, Baltimore; Asian Art Museum, San Francisco.
 2015-2016.

-Provenance John and Berthe Ford, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 2002, by gift.
+Provenance John and Berthe Ford, Baltimore; given to Walters Art Museum, 2002.

 Credit Gift of John and Berthe Ford, 2002

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License